silviuClosca/fluencyForge/README.md

    ```

 3. Restart Anki.
-4. Open **Tools → Add-ons**, ensure **FluencyForge** is enabled.
+4. Open **Tools → Add-ons**, ensure **LanguageForge** is enabled.
-5. Open FluencyForge from the main Anki window (it appears as a dockable panel).
+5. Open LanguageForge from the main Anki window (it appears as a dockable panel).

 ---

 ## Data & Privacy

-FluencyForge stores all of its user data locally in JSON files under:
+LanguageForge stores all of its user data locally in JSON files under:

 ```
 fluencyforge_data/